datacoves/docs/docs/how-tos/dbt/advenced-dbt-debug.md

 When the `debug()` macro is hit:
 1. Execution pauses
 2. Debugger opens
-3. You can imspect variables and other state
+3. You can inspect variables and other state

 ## Advanced Model Debugging Techniques